qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ```

 To be able to create pull requests, the forked repository should be added as a remote
-to the Gitea sources.
+to the RIA Hub sources.
 Otherwise, changes can't be pushed.

-## Building Gitea (Basic)
+## Building RIA Hub (Basic)

 Take a look at our
 [instructions](installation/from-source.md)